rudderlabs/rudderstack-docs/destinations/userlist.md

 RudderStack supports sending your events to Userlist from the cloud mode S2S \(Server to Server\) by calling the relevant RudderStack APIs.

+{% hint style="success" %}
+This destination is supported by Userlist team.
+{% endhint %}

 ## Getting Started

 Before configuring your source and destination on the RudderStack app, please check whether the platform you are working on is supported.
 You can refer the following table to do so: